How You're Ruining Your Vision Without Even Realizing It

 Turns out the expression "blind drunk" isn't just a turn of phrase.
 "Heavy drinking can have adverse effects on your eyesight by aggravating and intensifying symptoms of dry eye," says Joy.
 "These symptoms may include stinging or burning sensations in your eyes, sensitivity to light, redness, discomfort when wearing contact lenses and eye fatigue."

-Recommendation: Experts say men should limit themselves to two drinks a day, and women should stop at one.
+The Remedy Rx: Experts say men should limit themselves to two drinks a day, and women should stop at one.
 Not just for your vision, but to cut your risk of cancer, heart disease, diabetes and stroke.

 You're Addicted to Screens